astridx/meinblog/content/posts/joomla/3erstAnsichtFrontend.en.md

 At the moment, the view of our component is simple.
 Only a static text is displayed.
 This will change!

 There are several files that work together to generate the view in the frontend.
 For example, the controller that calls it.
 We created this earlier in the current chapter.
 Later on, we will add a special cell model that prepares the data.
 At the moment we use the model of the parent classes, because we build on Joomla standard.
-The file `HtmlView.php` calls the inherited model to prepare the data for the view.
+The parent class file `BaseHtmlView` of `HtmlView.php` works together with the Joomla standard model to prepare the data for the view.
+It is not yet necessary to code that at this point itself.
+The following short code snippet is sufficient to generate a display in the frontend.

 [components/com_foos/src/View/Foo/HtmlView.php](https://codeberg.org/astrid/j4examplecode/src/branch/t2/src/components/com_foos/src/View/Foo/HtmlView.php)